Zeinabramadan/Frontend-developer-assesment/README.md

 # Frontend-developer-assesment
-This is an assesment for a mid level front end developer.
+This is an assesment for a front end developer.

 Welcome Candidate and thank you for taking the time to complete the Cayesh take-home challenge for our frontend engineer position